awslabs/iot-application/userguide/README.md

-# IoT Application User Guide
+# IoT dashboard application user guide

 ## Introduction

-IoT Application helps businesses and application users keep track of their IoT devices and data.
+The IoT dashboard application helps businesses and application users keep track of their IoT devices and data.
 By creating and managing custom dashboards, you can monitor your IoT devices and their data in real-time and connect to your AWS IoT SiteWise data.

 ## Prerequisites

-If you don't have the IoT Application feature, contact your AWS administrator.
+If you don't have the IoT dashboard application feature, contact your AWS administrator.
 For information about how to create a portal, see Getting started in the repository's [README.md](../README.md).

 ## User Creation